 “Safe.”
 I sort of dislike that word.
 Because really, the definition of safe and safety has soooooo dang much wiggle room both in the actual definition and in its interpretation.

 The safety of using a specific product depends on so many factors including the actual person using it.
 So really, defining something as safe is, in my opinion, a bit arbitrary and a bit reckless.
-What I might be able to use without horrid repercussions or side effects might not be the best product for you.
+What I might be able to use without horrid repercussions might not be the best product for you.

 See where I am going here?